How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • carriage has no clinical symptoms;

-• with the intestinal form, there is pain in the upper abdomen, nausea, vomiting, loss of appetite, diarrhea;
+• with the intestinal form there is pain in upper sections abdominal pain, nausea, vomiting, loss of appetite, diarrhea;

-• with hepatic form, pain occurs in the right hypochondrium, bile stasis, jaundice, bitterness in the mouth, indigestion;
+• in the hepatic form, pain occurs in the right hypochondrium, bile stagnation, jaundice, bitterness in the mouth, indigestion;

-• on the background of the disease, patients develop allergic reactions, rash, exhaustion and intoxication.
+• In patients with the disease, they develop allergic reactions, rash, exhaustion and intoxication.

 Opisthorchiasis

-Infection occurs when eating fish (raw, dried, poorly cooked).
+Infection occurs through consumption of fish (raw, dried, poorly cooked).
 The worm lives in the carp family (tench, ide, roach, rudd).
-Symptoms of the disease appear one month after infection.
-Regional lymph nodes are enlarged, the patient has an unclear fever, intoxication, rash, pain in joints and muscles.
-The liver may be affected, symptoms of gastritis, pancreatitis appear.
-The disease can cover the lungs with the development of pleurisy and pneumonia.
+Symptoms of the disease appear a month after infection.
+Regional lymph nodes enlarge, the patient experiences vague fever, intoxication, rash, joint and muscle pain.
+The liver may be affected, and symptoms of gastritis and pancreatitis may appear.
+The disease can affect the lungs with the development of pleurisy and pneumonia.

 Treatment is not prescribed without diagnosis.
-The clinical signs of the disease are nonspecific.
-Usually helminth eggs can be isolated from feces and intestinal contents.
-The technique is used to detect an increased titer of antibodies.
-Treatment is carried out in a hospital with Praziquantel.
+Clinical signs diseases are nonspecific.
+Typically, helminth eggs can be isolated from feces and intestinal contents.
+A technique is used to detect elevated antibody titers.
+Treatment is carried out in a hospital with the drug Praziquantel.
 The high toxicity of the substance requires round-the-clock medical supervision.

-Treatment and diagnosis are time consuming and complex.
-More often, visualization (ultrasound, CT, MRI) is used to determine pathology.
+Treatment and diagnosis are time-consuming and complex.
+More often, imaging (ultrasound, CT, MRI) is used to determine pathology.
 Serological tests can be used.
-The clinical picture and history of the patient is important.
+The clinical picture and medical history of the patient are important.

-There is no treatment with pills for this invasion.
+There is no treatment with tablets for this invasion.
 Cysts are removed promptly.
-Surgeons try to drain them thoroughly to prevent the contents from entering the surrounding tissue.
+Surgeons try to drain them carefully to prevent the contents from getting into the surrounding tissues.

-Infection occurs through the meat of pigs affected by tapeworm.
-The clinical picture is very indicative for helminthiasis:
+Infection occurs through the meat of pigs infected with tapeworm.
+Clinical picture very indicative of helminth infections:

 1. Weakness;